hove-io/navitia/source/scripts/disruption/README.md

 ## How to debug

-In fisrt step, when you have any troubles with the disruptions loading, please use the rabbitMQ management plugin (https://www.rabbitmq.com/management.html).
+In first step, when you have any troubles with the disruptions loading, please use the rabbitMQ management plugin (https://www.rabbitmq.com/management.html).
 It checks if the script send properly the disruption message.<br>
 With a local installation, the default address is http://localhost:15672 (default user/password: guest/guest).
 You can easily monitor the corresponding queue.

 ### Verify your config file again